Fallout (franchise): Television series

 A Fallout television series based on the franchise was announced in July 2020 for Amazon Prime Video.
 The series was written, created and executive produced by Lisa Joy and Jonathan Nolan.
 In January 2022, Amazon officially moved forward with the series, with Nolan directing the pilot episode and Geneva Robertson-Dworet and Graham Wagner joining as showrunners.
 Filming was completed on March 28, 2023.
 The show is canonical to the games, with its 2296 setting, making it the furthest along the timeline in the franchise.
 Ella Purnell and Walton Goggins were cast in lead roles as an inexperienced vault dweller venturing to the surface and a ghoul mercenary, respectively.
-The series premiered its first season, consisting of eight episodes, on April 10, 2024, and was renewed for a second season later that month.
+The series premiered its first season, consisting of eight episodes, on April 10, 2024.
+Later that month, the series was renewed for a second season, which premiered on December 16, 2025.
+In May 2025, ahead of the second-season premiere, the series was renewed for a third season.

 The Vault Dweller's Official Cookbook

 The Vault Dweller's Official Cookbook contains recipes for food items found within the Fallout universe, such as Nuka-Cola, BlamCo Mac N' Cheese, and various others.
-It was written by Laurie Ulster and Victoria Rosenthal, and was published on October 23, 2018, to coincide with the release of Fallout 76, and the in-game date of the Great War.
+It was written by Victoria Rosenthal, and was published on October 23, 2018, to coincide with the release of Fallout 76, and the in-game date of the Great War.